sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_03.rst

    :name: fig-margmean1

-   jamovi screenshot showing the estimated marginal means for the saturated model, i.e. including the interaction component, with the |clinicaltrial|_ data set
+   jamovi screenshot showing the estimated marginal means for the saturated model, i.e., including the interaction component, with the |clinicaltrial|_ data set

 .. ----------------------------------------------------------------------------